zhaoxin-chang/zhaoxin-chang.github.io/_pages/about.md

 News
 ======

-- **Mar 2025** Serve on MobiCom 2025 Artifacts Evaluation Committee
+- **Apr 2025** Serve on MobiCom 2025 Artifacts Evaluation Committee
 - **Feb 2025** One paper accepted at IEEE TMC
 - **Sep 2024** One paper accepted at IMWUT 2024/UbiComp 2025
 - **Aug 2024** Serve on UIC 2024 TPC